apache/tez/docs/src/site/markdown/install.md

       for more details on version compatibility and detecting mismatches.

 4. Optional: If running existing MapReduce jobs on Tez.
-Modify mapred-site.xml to change "mapreduce.framework.name" property from its default value of "yarn" to "yarn-tez"
+Modify mapred-site.xml to change `mapreduce.framework.name` property from its default value of "yarn" to "yarn-tez"

 5. Configure the client node to include the tez-libraries in the hadoop